Chełmża: Late modern period

 The development of the town was stopped due to the First World War.
 The living conditions declined and street riots became widespread.
-Poles rose up against Germanisation and protests were made against forced teaching in schools in German language.
+Poles rose up against Germanisation and protests were made against the forced teaching in schools in the German language.
 In November 1918 Poland regained independence, and on 8 January 1919 local Poles attacked a Grenzschutz unit but were repelled.
-In revenge the Germans shelled the town by artillery, and seven civilians, including two boys aged 8 and 12, were killed.
-Additionally the Germans arrested several people upon suspicion of leading the protests.
+In revenge, the Germans shelled the town with artillery, and seven civilians, including two boys aged 8 and 12, were killed.
+Additionally, the Germans arrested several people upon suspicion of leading the protests.